-Impressed by the massive dimensions of the landscape and the glacier we faced during these days, we can almost not imagine that there are way bigger glaciers just over the ridge towards north or towards south in the Chugach Mountains.
-We have to adapt to these new dimensions in Alaska.
-But maybe not, and we just stay amazed.
+We are impressed by the massive dimensions of the landscape and the glacier that we have seen during these days.
+We can almost not imagine that there are way bigger glaciers just over the ridge towards north or towards south in the Chugach Mountains.
+We have to adapt to the sizes and distances in Alaska.
+But maybe we don’t, and we just keep feeling amazed.